 While DarkOrbit has had its fair share of ups and downs over the years, namely a massive wave of bot-banning carried out by developer Bigpoint, the community is still alive and well.
 You can find an array of servers and clans to join for massive team-based raids along with competitive eSports tournaments taking place online.

 Also known as the Wikipedia race, The Wiki Game sees you attempting to reach a specific Wikipedia entry by clicking through articles connected to a random starting wiki page.
 The goal is to navigate through each page and find related topics until you arrive at the desired article.
 The game can also be improved using numerous modifiers, such as restricting the amount of time or clicks players are allowed.

-While you can play The Wiki Game completely solo, it’s a lot more fun if you have a second player whose job is to select your starting and target articles.
+While you are able to play The Wiki Game completely solo, it’s a lot more fun if you have a second player whose job is to select your starting and target articles.
 You can also take turns playing and see who can finish the fastest or in the least number of clicks.
 If you’re a fan of puzzle games or simply like learning about new things, this is a great browser game to do just that.

 Despite its minimalist art style, Linerider is a surprisingly robust browser game where players can draw lines using their mouse that then gets converted into paths for a sledder.
 What really sets it apart from other games is the presence of simulated physics, which allows you to create one of a kind levels that take into account the sled’s speed and positioning.